ma2701/space-invaders/README.md

 TODO:

-1) move invader army lower so that it gets very close to the barricades
+1) move invader army lower so that it gets very close to the barricades -- DONE
 2) fix the player game element to look more like the original game
 3) implement different invader types with different points
 4) display "game over" when game is over